Administration in United Kingdom law

 Administration in United Kingdom law is the main kind of procedure in UK insolvency law when a company is unable to pay its debts.
 The management of the company is usually replaced by an insolvency practitioner whose statutory duty is to rescue the company, save the business, or get the best result possible.
-It is the equivalent of Chapter 11, Title 11, United States Code, although with significant differences.
 While creditors with a security interest over all a company's assets could control the procedure previously through receivership, the Enterprise Act 2002 made administration the main procedure.

 History

 The Insolvency Act 1986, Schedule B1 contains the procedure for a company entering administration, as updated by the Enterprise Act 2002.
 It was first introduced following the Cork Report's priorities for transparency, accountability and collectivity and, crucially, fostering a rescue culture for business.

 Appointment

 In general the conditions for a court to grant an administration order are first, whether the company is insolvent, or 'is or is likely to become unable to pay its debts'.
 Second, it has to be shown that one of the purposes of administration in paragraph 3 will be achieved.
 In Re Harris Simons Construction Ltd Hoffmann J held that 'likely to achieve the purpose of administration' meant a test lower than balance of probabilities, and more like whether there was a 'real prospect' of success or a 'good arguable case' for it.
 So here the company was granted an administration order, which led to its major creditor granting funding to continue four building contracts.